 He believes the quality of education is critical to everyone’s future.
 High quality education need the mutually engagement from the learner, parentsand the educator to build up a better system together.

 pac communication liaison

-Teri is mom to two active kids: one in middle school, one in high school.
-When not engaged in local government activities, Teri, a first-term Coquitlam City Councillor, volunteers for a wide variety of community initiatives including extensive involvement with Syrian refugee initiatives as Chair of the Tri-Cities Friends of Refugees Task Group.
+Teri is mom to two active high schoolers.
+When not engaged in local government activities, Teri, a first-term Coquitlam City Councillor, volunteers for a wide variety of community initiatives including extensive involvement with newcomer initiatives as Chair of the Tri-Cities Friends of Refugees Task Group.
 In her role as DPAC’s PAC Communications Liaison Teri will be keeping School District 43 parents up-to-date via social media channels.
 Follow DPAC43 on Facebook and Twitter!

 Maria is a mother of one in School District 43, originally from Venezuela.
 Maria has been actively participating in DPAC meetings for the last five years as former DPAC representative.
 She is looking forward to bringing her view regarding recognition of multicultural backgrounds in education.
 For Maria, DPAC has been the best source in the process of understanding the school system in Canada, and is hoping to convey to all parents in the District that DPAC meetings are the best way to stay involved in their children’s education and future accomplishments.
 DPAC meetings are not annoying minutes: DPAC meetings are the resources for you and your children’s future.

 Originally from Mexico, Gina lives in Coquitlam with her husband and her two boys.
 Architect, Construction Manager, Life Skills Coach certified in Emotional Intelligence, Gina enjoys empowering people through educating, coaching and connecting them to the resources they need to effectively plan strategy and succeed.
 She’s a very active volunteer within the Tri-Cities and aims to build a community that supports parents and their children.

 member at large